Online Monitoring of Object Detection Performance During Deployment: Introduction

 To this end, the contribution of this paper is a novel cascaded neural network that exploits the internal feature maps from the deep neural network of the object detector for the task of online performance monitoring.
 Our proposed cascaded network operates on a sliding window of frames and continuously predicts the performance of the object detector in terms of mean average precision (mAP).
 We evaluate our proposed approach against multiple baselines using different combinations of datasets and object detection networks.

 The rest of the paper is organized as follows: In Section~\ref{sec:literature review}, we review the related works on performance monitoring.
-In Section~\ref{sec:approach overview}, we introduce our method for online performance monitoring of object detection post-deployment.
+In Section~\ref{sec:approach overview}, we introduce our method for online performance monitoring of object detection during the deployment phase.
 Section~\ref{sec:experimental setup} outlines our experimental setup.
 Section~\ref{sec: evaluation and results} presents the results and finally in Section~\ref{sec:conclusion} we draw conclusion for this work.